Pokechu22/WorldDownloader/README.md

-#WorldDownloader 1.10a for Minecraft 1.10 using MCP 9.28 (+Custom SRGs)
+#WorldDownloader 1.11a for Minecraft 1.11 using MCP 9.35-rv1

 A minecraft mod that downloads a copy of a world on a multiplayer server for personal singleplayer use.
-This is a fork of [@dslake's original version](https://github.com/dslake/WorldDownloader), updated to 1.10.
+This is a fork of [@dslake's original version](https://github.com/dslake/WorldDownloader), updated to 1.11.

 MCP is used for decompilation and recompilation.
 Download it from [here](http://www.modcoderpack.com/website/releases).